 We can all help prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 1-800-273-8255 or DIAL 988

-We have partner with Avivamiento en tu Ciud Ministries to work with their Chaplin's Department and Ministerial alliances trough out LA COUNTY.
+We have partner with Avivamiento en tu Ciudad Ministries to work with their Chaplain's Department and Ministerial alliances trough out LA COUNTY.